Organization of the New York City Police Department: Overview

 The Patrol Services Bureau is one of the most visible units of the NYPD.
 The bureau plans, directs, and coordinates the department's uniformed officers in law enforcement patrol operations.
-Under the Chief of Patrol, there are eight borough commands, each headed by an assistant chief.
-While each of the boroughs has at least one patrol borough command, the boroughs of Manhattan, Queens and Brooklyn have two commands due to their sizes.
-The borough commands exercise authority over the various seventy-eight police precincts.
+Under the Chief of Patrol, there are nine borough commands, each headed by an assistant chief.
+The boroughs of Manhattan, The Bronx, Brooklyn, and Queens have two commands due to their sizes unlike Staten Island which only has one.
+The borough commands exercise authority over seventy-eight police precincts.

+On May 20, 2026, NYPD Commissioner Jessica Tisch announced the restructuring of Bronx Patrol Bureau, splitting the jurisdiction into Bronx North and Bronx South.